Moe-kyaw-Aung-microsoft/github-markdown-extension/README.md

   <img src="demo.gif" alt="GitHub Markdown Exporter Demo" width="600">
 </div>

 Ever wanted to save GitHub issues, discussions, or pull requests for offline reading or documentation?
-This browser extension adds a simple "Copy to Markdown" button that exports the complete content - including all comments and metadata - to perfectly formatted markdown!
+This browser extension adds a "Copy to Markdown" button with powerful export options - including complete content, comments, metadata, and even pull request diffs!

 **Why this extension?**

-- 🚀 **One-click export** - No complex setup or API tokens required
+- 🚀 **One-click export** - Copy to clipboard or download as file
 - 📱 **Works everywhere** - Issues, discussions, and pull requests
-- 🎨 **Beautiful output** - Clean, readable markdown format
+- 🎨 **Beautiful output** - Clean, readable markdown with full formatting
+- 🤖 **AI Integration** - Open directly in ChatGPT, Claude, or T3 Chat
+- 📊 **Complete Data** - Includes all comments, metadata, and PR diffs
 - 🌗 **Theme-aware** - Extension icon adapts to your browser theme
 - 🔒 **Privacy-first** - No data collection, everything stays local